-New England may have been a dream come true for Bob Newhart at the Stratford Inn in nearby Vermont, but Garriott found New Englanders far less outgoing and hospitable than Texans, their social customs uncomfortable, the night life nearly nonexistent, and the weather nastier than a Gila monster with a tequila hangover.
-After he'd driven it up from Houston, his car had been wrecked in the waist-high snow just daysafter he'd driven up from Houston.
+New England may have been a dream come true for Bob Newhart at the Stratford Inn in nearby Vermont, but Garriott found New Englanders far less outgoing and hospitable than Texans, their social customs uncomfortable, the nightlife nearly nonexistent, and the weather nastier than a Gila monster with a tequila hangover.
+His car had been wrecked in the waist-high snow just days after he'd driven it up from Houston.
 (He'd replaced the dark blue Nissan 240 ZX with a black Mitsubishi Starion, the first in a line of ebony automobiles.)
 Things had gone downhill from there.
-As a result, he had begun to keep more and more to himself in the gloomy New Hampshire atmosphere, almost like the Evil One imprisoned in the Fortress of Ultimate Doom in Time Bandits, and had more time to think about Ultima IV.
+As a result, he had begun to keep more and more to himself in the gloomy New Hampshire atmosphere, almost like The Evil One imprisoned in the Fortress of Ultimate Doom in Time Bandits, and had more time to think about Ultima IV.